evanx/webhook-publish/README.md

 Note that your bot would reply to chat commands directly using https://api.telegram.org/botTOKEN/sendMessage`

 where the `TOKEN` for your bot is provided by @BotFather when you use the commands `/newbot` or `/token`

+See more documentation on the related project https://github.com/evanx/webhook-push